|

 to the Precision Manufacturer

-sound, speed, and a surface finish that is without the voids found
+superior sound, speed, and a surface finish that is without the

-in metals.
-Since the introduction of Ceramically Enhanced Wire
+voids found in metals.
+Since the introduction of Ceramically

-Bonding Transducers thousands of transducers have been sold.
+Enhanced Wire Bonding Transducers thousands of transducers have

 The CERAMIC 138 resident